02-20-14 – SB613 Passed Senate, 23-10

 ACTION STEPS - this page will update with House committee information soon.

-1. Call your state senator.
-HB1439 will be going through the process in the senate now that it has passed the senate.
-First, it will be assigned to a committee before the full sen atecan vote on it.
-Call your own state senator today and let them know you support HB1439.
+1. Call your state representative.
+HB1439 needs a final approval on the house side.
+Call your own state rep today and let them know you support HB1439.
 Be strong, but respectful.
 Urge him or her to vote YES on HB1439.
 If they do not commit to a YES vote, ask them why.
 If they’re undecided, let them know you’ll call back in a few days.

 3. on Twitter?
 Retweet

 4. Write a letter to the editor Look up your local newspaper and submit a letter to the editor voicing your support for HB1439.
 Following strong legal principles, it’s essential that Missouri no longer help the federal government carry out violations of the 2nd Amendment.
 Passing HB1439 will start that process.